Viral Dubai chocolate chef hails German court's ban, says city should benefit from hype

 On Tuesday, a German court banned a discount supermarket chain from selling a version of 'Dubai chocolate' made in Turkey after a businessman registered a complaint.
 The court ruled that "the average consumer would take 'Dubai Handmade Chocolate', as the phrase appears, to mean that the chocolate was manufactured in Dubai".

-Originally, FIX Dessert Chocolatier, a Dubai-based dessert brand founded by Sarah Hamouda, came up with the idea of a pistachio kunafa bar and hired Chef Noel to help develop the recipe.
+Originally, FIX Dessert Chocolatier, a Dubai-based dessert brand founded by Sarah Hamouda, came up with the idea of a pistachio kunafa bar and hired Chef Nouel to help develop the recipe.

 The chocolate bar has now catapulted to global fame and spurned thousands of replicas all over the world, including from very reputed chocolate brands.